 Rise of Technovore was released the same time as the live-action Iron Man Three (2013).
 It takes the route that a number of other film franchises and computer game adaptations have of recent that of going anime.
-This is a fad that began with The Animatrix (2003) and has been taken up by other works such as Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Batman: Gotham Knight (2008), Resident Evil: Degeneration (2008), Halo Legends (2010), Mass Effect: Paragon Lost (2012), Resident Evil: Damnation (2012), Starship Troopers: Invasion (2012), Resident Evil: Vendetta (2017) and Starship Troopers: Traitor of Mars (2017).
+This is a fad that began with The Animatrix (2003) and has been taken up by other works such as Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Batman: Gotham Knight (2008), Resident Evil: Degeneration (2008), Halo Legends (2010), Mass Effect: Paragon Lost (2012), Resident Evil: Damnation (2012), Starship Troopers: Invasion (2012), Resident Evil: Vendetta (2017), Starship Troopers: Traitor of Mars (2017) and Batman Ninja (2018).
 This films director Hiroshi Hamasaki had previously co-directed Highlander: The Search for Vengeance.

 Rise of Technovore is off to a good start.
 The opening scenes with Iron Man and War Machine in a race through the skies before the attack by the power-suited soldiers has a great excitement to it.
 (Although when you watch it post-Edward Snowden, the opening scenes with Tony Stark introducing a hi-tech surveillance satellite and promising to make the US safer against her enemies does take on a certain sinister chill that was probably not intended when the film was made).
 The action scenes throughout the aforementioned opening scenes, the battle with the mandroids, the various fights with Technovore and the epic-sized climactic battle hold more action than all of the other Marvel animated films combined.
 Any of these even knock Iron Man Three for dead and you know would have made for the most awesome Iron Man film if conducted in live-action.